fkzys/infra/README.md

 # infra

-Infrastructure-as-code for a personal server stack.
-Podman Quadlet configs, service configs and secrets — all templated, versioned and deployed over SSH.
+Infrastructure-as-code for a personal server stack and home network.
+Podman Quadlet configs, OpenWrt router configs, service configs and secrets — all templated, versioned and deployed over SSH or distributed via Cloudflare Workers KV.

 ## Stack